Scopes

 The command will usually end up being some invocation of Nix, but this command

-almost always faster than running the equivalent options-list-cmd
+almost always faster than running the equivalent options-list-cmd, since

 examples can be seen on the recipes page.